angus-shoppee/FDSA/README.md

 ---

 ## **Command-Line Arguments**
-For each mode, required arguments and options are parsed via the command line.
-Below is a summary of notable arguments for each mode:

 ### **User**
 - `user_config_path`: Path to a config file with a valid `[BUILD]` section, and optional `[DEFAULT RUN]`,